bmcorsino/terraform_catalog/az-tf-catalog/terraform-azure-azurerm-linux-web-app/README.md

 ## Any questions or suggestion?

-Raise issues for asking help
+Raise issues for asking help.

 ## Run terraform